 The first thing I did was find out where all his loans were held, which is the first step for anyone with student loans.

 Federal loans are straight-forward.
 To get your federal loan information, start by making an account on the Federal Student Aid website.
-Then you would be able to go to the NSLDS site, which houses all federal student loan records and download their .txt file – a very ugly file that is chockful of loan information.
+Then you would be able to locate your NSLDS data file, which houses all federal student loan records.
+Download the .txt file – a very ugly file that is chockful of loan information.

 Private loans can be trickier and may require some detective work.
 Get a copy of both spouse’s free credit report at Annual Credit Report.
 A credit report is different from a credit score; a credit score is just a number.
 A full credit report will have more information and generally list all loans and lenders.